binick/binick.github.io/content/posts/azure-devops-code-coverage/index.md

 By code coverage, we mean the action of trying to measure how much of our code has been executed by our tests.
 This sound like

-> __TL;DR__
->
+{{< collapse summary="TL;DR" >}}
 > Untested code is a broken code.
-> Definitely a strong statement but true in a way, we don't always manage to get enough coverage.
+Definitely a strong statement but true in a way, we don't always manage to get enough coverage.
-> Often this happens because we don't have time, other times because despite having written tests we are not able to read the metrics.
+Often this happens because we don't have time, other times because despite having written tests we are not able to read the metrics.
+{{< /collapse >}}

 So, how we can "humanize" code coverage metrics?
 And how we can generate its?